It’s that time of the year again – A level results are almost in, and crowds of eager students will soon be flooding into university halls once more.

 Louise Colley, Customer Director for Aviva says: “It’s quite easy to underestimate the value of student belongings.
 Laptops, tablets and phones are now ‘must haves’ for the vast majority of people at university, so very quickly there can be thousands of pounds of possessions in one room.
 If they’re not insured, it can be a real headache - both emotionally and financially - if the worst happens.”

-If you've got older children about to fly the nest and start at university, don't forget their possessions will be insured under your home insurance if you've already got an Aviva home contents policy.
+If you've got older children that are about to fly the nest and start university, don’t forget that their possessions will be insured under your Aviva home insurance.

-Students will need additional personal belongings cover if they want their laptop, mobile phone and iPod covered when out and about, but if they are on their parent’s policy they will be covered.
+Students will need additional personal belongings cover if they want their laptop, mobile phone and iPod covered when out and about, but if they’re on their parent’s policy they’ll be covered.

 Mobile and smartphones that are damaged or stolen can be replaced within 48 hours of a claim being accepted.

 Aviva’s home contents insurance covers bikes as standard if your cycle is stolen from inside your student home or a locked garage or shed.
 However if you want your bikes covered in student accommodation, and anywhere in the world, you might want to consider adding additional bike cover to your home policy.

 But remember that when you’re away from home and not riding the bike to lock it securely to an object that can’t be moved such as a concrete post or railing, to be covered for theft.

 Aviva’s top tips for protecting belongings at University